29 Must-Do’s in Beautiful Sedona, Arizona

 27. Hike the amazing Airport Mesa Loop*

-Not only is Airport Mesa one of the 4 vortex hikes in Sedona, it also offers some pretty fantastic red rock views.
+Not only is the Airport Mesa trail one of the 4 vortex hikes in Sedona, it also offers some pretty fantastic red rock views.
 Tremendous red rock scenery is visible for almost the entire 3.5 mile loop, so you will definitely want your camera handy for this one!
 This trek is relatively easy, although the beginning section includes a few very scary drop offs.
 The lush prickly pear cacti which line the route set this trail apart from others being that they are the greenest and most alive I have seen on any Sedona trail!

 28. Treat yourself to handcrafted chocolates from Chocolatree

 Chocolatree is a local vegetarian restaurant which also specializes in homemade chocolates of all kinds – truffles, peanut butter cups, cakes, basically anything you could possibly think of.
 With an on-site chocolate factory, everything is totally fresh and delicious.
 Everything is gluten-free and several sugar free selections are available.
 They serve one terrific hot cocoa as well.
 Asides from the sweet treats, Chocolatree is home to one of the best outdoor patios in town – lush and green with trees, fountains, and even relaxing hammocks!
+Also, the healthy burritos are awesome!

 With sunny skies most of the year, low light pollution, and plenty of open space, Sedona is one of the top stargazing destinations in the Southwest.
 Sign up for a guided stargazing tour or simply go out on your own and enjoy the starry skies in the open desert.